Hecktomb200/startup/README.md

 # 3/24/23: Simon Database
 By far the most difficult part of making a database for Simon was the actual setup of the environment.
 Getting both production and development environment setup with variables for some reason was difficult only because I couldn't for the life of me remember how to SSH into the server itself.
 Thankfully when I figured that out it overall became doable.
 I enjoyed looking over the database.js code, and I'm curious to further look into the new code on the frontend js to see how this applies and what I could do to apply this to my own startup.

+# 3/27/23: Simon Login
+This was absolutely fascinating to see function and work within the code, and on the server itself.
+It feels so simple, yet somehow I know I might easily mess this up.
+In a way it makes sense; a lot of the setup for this to work was done before.
+I'll have to make some adjustments to my present code, but I'm certain that I can make this work one way or another within my startup.